intel/opencl-intercept-layer/docs/controls.md

 ##### `DevicePerformanceTimeSuggestedLWSTracking` (bool)

-If set to a nonzero value, the Intercept Layer for OpenCL Applications will query for a suggested local work size when the passed-in local work size is NULL.
+If set to a nonzero value, the Intercept Layer for OpenCL Applications will attempt to query and track the suggested local work size when the passed-in local work size is NULL.

 ##### `DevicePerformanceTimingSkipUnmap` (bool)